AbrarIsTired/abrar-knowledge-base/README.md

 Welcome to my curated knowledge management system, built in **Obsidian** and managed with **Git/GitHub**.

-This repository is to organize, document, and share knowledge across both my **technical** and **creative** interest.
+This repository is to organize, document, and share knowledge and notes I have taken when learning new languages or skills.

 ---
 ## 📂 Repository Structure
 All content is stored as Markdown (`.md`) files, organized into folders for easy navigation and scalability.

 - **Programming/** -Cheat sheets, tutorials, and notes on various Programming Languages and tools.
-- **School/**  -Cleaned-up academic notes and study guides.
-- **TTRPG/** -Game design notes, worldbuilding, and campaign planning (D&D, LANCER & More).
-- **Guides/** -Personal write-ups and tutorials to help with installing software, modpacks, and add-ons (originally created for friends, now published as references).

 ---
 ## ✨ Highlights